Skip to content

 Protection from killed vaccines, such as Leptospirosis and Kennel Cough, will disappear quite quickly if annual boosters are missed.
 You will need to restart the vaccination regime again for these vaccines if the yearly booster is given more than 3 months past it’s due date i.e. 15 months after the last vaccine

 This is a core vaccine.
 Every year we have unvaccinated dogs dying from this disease.
 Treatment is very expensive, difficult and often not successful.
-This disease is spread by dogs and environmental contact so puppies should be confined to home until a week after they have finished their vaccination course.
+This disease is spread by dogs and environmental contact so puppies should be confined to home until 10 days after they have finished their vaccination course.

 A more apt name would be Contagious Canine Cough as it is more widespread than just boarding kennels and can be picked up anywhere, even brief nasal contact while on a walk could transmit the disease.
 It is highly infectious and is like the “flu” in people in that it spreads through the population but would only make those with compromised immune systems very sick.
 It is a very annoying disease for the dog and those that have to live with him/her.